jotson/1gam-march2013/README.md

 # Build instructions

-This project can be compiled to Android, Flash, and Linux targets.
+The nme version can be compiled to Android, HTML5, Flash, and Linux targets.
 It will probably also work with Mac and Windows targets but I haven't tested them.
 The js version works in Firefox and Chrome.
 It may work in IE and others but I haven't tested.

 The js version has no requirements and doesn't technically need a build.
 Just run the index.html file in the js folder.